appscode-cloud/installer/charts/kube-bind-server/README.md

 $ helm upgrade -i kube-bind-server appscode/kube-bind-server -n kubeops --create-namespace --version=v2023.03.23
 ```

-The command deploys an Appcatalog on the Kubernetes cluster in the default configuration.
+The command deploys a kube-bind Server on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`